jkaewprateep/META---Unity-and-C-basics/README.md

 🐯💬 Visually are the objects aligned with the ```traditional-INFO as references``` object in the environment⁉️ </br> 🦁💬 By the object of the environment, source of light, and provided in the science, vertical and horizontal axis we can create a function to determine object enter into the environment.
 If the object is not aligned with the environment can create effects on users or users create an effect that considers a material object. </br>
-👧💬 🎈 Example cheating items in-game environment does it prohibited⁉️ </br> 🦁💬 Needs to be decided by the game admin and users because that is not aligned with the game's story and the game's traditional. </br>
+👧💬 🎈 Example cheating items in-game environment does it prohibited⁉️ </br> 🦁💬 Needs to be decided by the game admin and users because that is not aligned with the game's story and the game's tradition. </br>

 ```
 public class TrackPosition : MonoBehaviour {